MaxLeap/Docs/en/UserManual/Guide/Overview.md

 4. Check marketing campagin list in real time and timely modify it.

-As mentioned above, LAS Cloud Service can easily help you make reasonable marketing strategies, check marketing status in real time and greatly improve your business.
+As mentioned above, Leap Cloud Service can easily help you make reasonable marketing strategies, check marketing status in real time and greatly improve your business.

 ##Users: Timely Support